hsf-training/analysis-essentials/python/conditions.md

 ```
 {% endchallenge %}

-Strings work a lot like lists, which makes sense because they’re like
+Strings work a lot like lists, which makes sense because they are effectively
-‘collections’ of single characters.
-This means we can also query string
+collections of single characters.
+This means we can also query string contents
-contents with `in`.
+with `in`.

 ```python
 >>> fact = 'The best hero is Thor.'